mdblakestj/Collective_Engine/README.md

 # Collective Engine

-A platform where users can create campaigns that other users can join until a follower threshold is met, thereby activating a call to action.
+A platform where users can create and join collective action campaigns.

 ![Campaigns For Social Change](https://imgur.com/hdjN8qQ.png)